Mikkelet/tid-bma-java/README.md

 * Run in Android studio on the Emulator or Device.

 ## Operating
-1) Opening the application for the first time, you are presented with a scren containing three clickable objects:
+1) Opening the application for the first time, you are presented with a screen containing three clickable objects:
 - "Choose apps to block"
 - "Choose exercise provider"
 - An Arrow, which when clicked will send the user to the next screen.